prisma/prisma-examples/databases/cockroachdb/README.md

 npm run start
 ```

-Next, explore the `script.ts` file to see how to use Prisma Client to read and write data in the database.
+As a next step, explore the `script.ts` file to see how to use Prisma Client to read and write data in the database.